MoonWolf125/2017MyriadMobileInternshipChallenge/README.md

 # 2017MyriadMobileInternshipChallenge
 Repository for the 2017 Myriad Mobile Internship Challenge.
-The challenge is to create a "quest" application.
+The challenge is to create an Android "quest" application.
 The application will sign a user up, or accept a login.
 Then the application will allow the user to select a kingdom, viewing it's details and possible quests.
+All data will be retrieved using Android RetroFit from an API created and hosted by Myriad Mobile.